uicrooks/shopify-theme-lab-docs/docs/guide/assets.md

 ...
 ```

-4. Create a css file and import it into `src/css/main.css`.
+4. Create a CSS file and import it into `src/css/main.css`.

 ```css
 body {